Tech-at-DU/ACS-3230-Web-Security/Lessons/SocialEngineering.md

 ## 💻 Activity: I Want Netflix

 **Scenario:** Your friend's roommate has their own Netflix account, and you _desperately_ want to see the new season of Black Mirror.
 You've been wanting to have a day of binge-watching for weeks, but you don't have Netflix!
-The password is heavily protected, and you _just_ started BEW 2.3, so you don't know other ways of obtaining it yet.
+The password is heavily protected, and you _just_ started ACS 3230, so you don't know other ways of obtaining it yet.

 **Goal:** Figure out a way to get the password from the friend's roommate without coding.
 Devise a social engineering attack!